Explore the Hidden Beach Gems of Cephalonia

 Megas Lakkos

-Location |
+Location

-The beach is 8 km from the town of Lixouri. |
+The beach is 8 km from the town of Lixouri.

-Main features |
+Main features

-Secluded sandy beach.
 Usually not crowded before 3 PM; during the summer season, tourist boats arrive later.
-There’s a beach bar.
-A Shower available, along with sunbed and umbrella rentals.
-Free parking is available above the beach. |

 The same scenery as Xi Beach, but more space and much quieter.
 There’s also a tavern and beach bar, sunbeds, a changing room, and a shower, with basic amenities.
 Easy parking.
 The water is very shallow and clear.